-Computer Science degrees aim to provide core skills to shape businesses and organisations, carry out smoother operations and protect businesses from external factors.
-These degrees are designed to equip a student with new tools, programs and development packages and impart knowledge and competencies in areas such as IT, software engineering, games development, design, and security.
+Computer Science degrees aim to provide core skills to shape businesses and organizations, carry out smoother operations and protect businesses from external factors.
+These degrees are designed to equip a student with new tools, programs, and development packages and impart knowledge and competencies in areas such as IT, software engineering, games development, design, and security.

 Why pursue Computer Science in the UK

-According to the QS World University Ranking 2020 (subject wise), 102 universities offer Computer Science courses in the UK
+According to the QS World University Ranking 2022 (subject-wise), 102 universities offer Computer Science courses in the UK

 Availability of single, joint, and multiple subject combinations with the program